-The Files and Folders Tab
+Files and Folders

 Linked Attachment Base Directory

 If you store attached files in Zotero — the default — this setting does not affect you.
 It only applies to linked files.

-Allows you to specify a base directory for linked files, so that links are functional on two computers with different directory structures, e.g. when a folder with linked files is synced through a service like Dropbox.
+This setting allows you to specify a base directory for linked files, so that links are functional on two computers with different directory structures (e.g., when a folder with linked files is synced through a service like Dropbox).
 For example, if the folder with your linked files is at

 Note, that Zotero will not, however, copy over existing data to the new location.
 If you want to keep your data, you need to move the files manually.
-From then on, Zotero will store newly created data in the new location.
-Clicking the “Show Data Directory” button will open the Zotero directory in your default file browser.
-In most cases, you want to copy or move the entire contents of the 'zotero' directory—'zotero.sqlite', 'storage', and other files—to the new directory.
+Click the “Show Data Directory” button to open the Zotero directory in your computer's file browser.
+You will need to move the entire “Zotero” folder (including, 'zotero.sqlite', 'storage', 'styles', and all other files) to the new directory.